Wabi Sabi Meets Minimalism: Creating a Serene Modern Aesthetic

 prevents further damage.
 Consider applying a clear sealant for protection.
 This is important in

-high-traffic areas or humid environments.
-With proper care, your Nawabi-inspired plaster art will
+fade colors over time.
+With proper care, your Nawabi-inspired plaster art will last for generations.

 Transforming Spaces into Palaces: Case Studies and Inspirations